-Whilst more people identifying as heterosexual accessed sexual health services in 2022, residents identifying as homosexual were overrepresented in-service use.
+Whilst more people identifying as heterosexual accessed sexual health services in 2022, residents identifying as homosexual were overrepresented in service use.
 In people where sexual orientation was known, 43.6% of new STIs in Wandsworth residents in 2022 were among gay, bisexual and men who have sex with men (GBMSM).
 This compares to 27.1% in England.
 The proportions of new STIs that were diagnosed in men who have sex with men (MSM) in Wandsworth for 2018-2023 show that the prevalence of syphilis and gonorrhoea were particularly high for GBMSM in comparison to other STIs.
 GBMSM are also disproportionately affected by HIV.
 It is therefore essential to prioritise access to testing and diagnosis for this group.
-Latest data from Office of Health Improvement and Disparities OHID found that coverage of HIV testing among eligible GBMSM patients was higher in Wandsworth (77.5%) compared to both London (73.3%) and England (74.1%) rates22.
+Latest data from Office of Health Improvement and Disparities OHID found that coverage of HIV testing among eligible GBMSM patients was higher in Wandsworth (77.5%) compared to both London (73.3%) and England (74.1%) rates.
 Notably, the HIV late diagnosis rate for GBMSM in Wandsworth in 2022 was 26.9% which is lower than the London and England proportions of 29.4% and 34.2% respectively.
-Locally, data from the 2022 Health Related Behaviour Questionnaire (HRBQ) survey of Wandsworth pupils found that year 10 LGBTQ+ pupils are more likely to have had sex (24% vs. 11% non-LGBTQ+)23.
+Locally, data from the 2022 Health Related Behaviour Questionnaire (HRBQ) survey of Wandsworth pupils found that year 10 LGBTQ+ pupils are more likely to have had sex (24% vs. 11% non-LGBTQ+).

 Newly released data from the UK Health Security Agency shows that rates of chlamydia diagnoses amongst women who have sex with women (WSW) have increased 144% from 90.6 per 100,000 in 2018 to 221.8 per 100,000 in 2022.
-Over the same period, similar patterns are seen for gonorrhoea and herpes, rising from 51.2 to 174.6 per 100,000 and 45.7 to 124.1 per 100,000 respectively24.
-Furthermore, despite evidence that bisexual women are twice as likely to develop cervical cancer, WSW have typically not been the focus of cervical screening initiatives25.
+Over the same period, similar patterns are seen for gonorrhoea and herpes, rising from 51.2 to 174.6 per 100,000 and 45.7 to 124.1 per 100,000 respectively.
+Furthermore, despite evidence that bisexual women are twice as likely to develop cervical cancer, WSW have typically not been the focus of cervical screening initiatives.
 This highlights a need to recognise and address need amongst WSW, a historically underserved group as such the strategy will raise awareness of the needs of this group through sexual health MECC training delivered to sexual health professionals.

-Consultation carried out as part of the integrated sexual health (ISH) service review of sexual health priority area for action will be to understand the impact of sexual and reproductive health for the older population, including those where intersectionality plays a factor such as older GBMSM with services for older adults (retired plus) revealed challenges related to older people identifying as
+Consultation carried out as part of the integrated sexual health (ISH) service review of sexual health services for older adults (retired plus) revealed challenges related to older people identifying as